Your trainer says you need to use “high value” treats for your dog. But what exactly does that mean?

 Boarding your dog, revisited

 As school comes to a close for the year it’s time for summer vacations.
-Where to go?
-What to do?
-And who is going to take care of the dog?
-If you can’t take your dog with you, the next best option is to have a family member or friend stay at your house.
-A …
+Who is going to take care of the dog?
+How to choose boarding options

 Puppy Olympics, and the importance of early socialization